 “These grants are a good investment in our faculty, allowing them the freedom to develop pilot projects or to experiment with new approaches to teaching,” says Groves.
 “By creating new opportunities to support innovation among our faculty, we are strengthening our investment in the intellectual resources of our own community.”

-For more information about the ITEL grants visit the website.
+For more information, visit the ITEL grants website.